motiv-labs/janus/README.md

 when they access it and how they access it.
 API Gateway will also record detailed analytics on how your users are interacting with your API and when things go wrong.

+## Why Janus?

+> In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: Ianus, pronounced [ˈjaː.nus]) is the god of beginnings, gates, transitions, time, doorways, passages, and endings.
+He is usually depicted as having two faces, since he looks to the future and to the past.
+[Wikipedia](https://en.wikipedia.org/wiki/Janus)

+We thought it would be nice to name the project after the God of the Gates :smile:

 ## What is an API Gateway?

 An API Gateway sits in front of your application(s) and/or services and manages the heavy lifting of authorisation,